Visualization enhances Problem Solving in multi-Qubit Systems: Results

 \subsubsection{Mental Rotation Score}

-The average \acf{mrs} measured for 29 participants was $0.72\pm0.21$ and the average accuracy was $0.82\pm0.13$.
+The average \acf{mra} measured for 29 participants was $0.72\pm0.21$ and the average accuracy was $0.82\pm0.13$.
 The average time per question was $9.8\pm\SI{4.1}{\second}$ and the average time for correct answers that were not guesses was $9.7\pm\SI{4.5}{\second}$.
-We analyzed the impact of \ac{mrs} on performance and cognitive load.
-The \ac{mrs} was centered around the mean.
+We analyzed the impact of the \ac{mra} on performance and cognitive load.
+The \ac{mra} was centered around the mean.
 Two participants left before taking the mental rotation test.
 The results of the linear regressions are shown in Table \ref{tab:mental_rot}.
 No significant effects were found.

-\subsection{Representational Competence}
+\subsubsection{Representational Competence}

 Descriptive statistics on \acf{rc} are displayed in Figure \ref{fig:rep_comp}.
-The average procedural understanding was $0.44\pm0.26$, the average translational understanding $0.63\pm0.30$, combined to an average visual understanding of $0.54\pm0.23$.
+The average procedural understanding was $0.44\pm0.26$, the average translational understanding $0.63\pm0.30$, and they combined to an average visual understanding of $0.54\pm0.23$.

 To analyze the effect of \ac{rc}, we consider the dependency of changes in outcome measures with visualization on the measured \ac{rc}.
 Table \ref{tab:rep_comp_stats} shows the corresponding test statistics and regression coefficients.